dagraham/etm-dgraham/README.md

 * A record of 35 minutes spent yesterday working on the report:

         % report preparation @s -1 @e 35
-* An inbox reminder that the location for the lunch meeting has not been confirmed:
+* An inbox reminder that the time and location for the lunch meeting have not been confirmed:

-		! lunch with Burk @s tue 12p @e 90m @l ?
+		! lunch with Burk @s tue ? @e 90m @l ?

 * Build a dog house (a task) by breaking the task down into component [j]obs:

 		- Build dog house @j pick up materials @j cut pieces @j assemble
 		  @j sand @j paint

 * Join the etm discussion group (a task) [s]tarting on the first day of the next month.
-Because of the @g (goto) link, pressing *L* when the item is selected in the gui would open the link using the system default application which, in this case, would be the default browser:
+Because of the @g goto link, pressing *g* when the item is selected in the gui would open the link using the system default application which, in this case, would be the default browser:

         - join the etm discussion group @s +1/1
           @g http://groups.google.com/group/eventandtaskmanager/topics